PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Execute the code in the second cell to load product data into a Spark DataFrame and save it as a delta table in the silver zone.
-After the code completes, you should see output which displays the DataFrame schema and 10 rows of product data.
+After the code completes, you should see output which displays the table schema and 10 rows of product data.

 <img src="./images/media/image26.png"  style="width:40%"   />